emmajanedrews/base-template/strategy-call.md

 {% include strategy-photos.html %}

-<p>My name is Tom Nickley and we’ve over 600 homes in the last 3 years.</p>
+<p>My name is Tom Nickley and we’ve sold over 600 homes in the last 3 years.</p>

 <p>I want to help you sell more homes.</p>